pauletters/Questionable-Intelligence/README.md

     TypeScript

 ## Description
 Questionable Intelligence is an online trivia game that challenges your intelligence on various genres.
-You can create your account, then login and save your progress while earning achievements that you can then brag to your colleagues and friends about.
+You can create your own account, then login and track your progress on the leaderboard while also earning achievements that you can then brag to your colleagues and friends about.
 It is great for taking a quick break or for playing with friends at parties!
 Try it!
 You'll love it!

 ## Table of Contents